tbscode/tims-blog-posts/posts/uptime-kuma-on-kubernetes.md

 Notes:

-- Keep persistence on; you don’t want to reconfigure monitors after pod restarts.
+- Keep persistence on; monitors would otherwise need reconfiguration after pod restarts.
-- If you use Microk8s, ensure `ingress` and `cert-manager` are enabled and you have a `ClusterIssuer` named `letsencrypt-prod`.
+- On Microk8s, ensure `ingress` and `cert-manager` are enabled and a `ClusterIssuer` named `letsencrypt-prod` exists.
-- The app will be reachable at `https://status.<your-domain>` after DNS is set.
+- The app becomes reachable at `https://status.<your-domain>` after DNS is set.

 That’s it—small, stable, and easy to back up.
 Perfect for keeping a quiet eye on your stack.